johnwcowan/r7rs-work/LexicalDocket.md

 A close variant of this syntax, `#vu8` for unsigned byte vectors is provided in R6RS, which means that IronScheme, Ikarus, Larceny/R6RS, Ypsilon, and Mosh also support it.

+Racket, Kawa, Chicken, Guile support keywords of the form #:foo.
+It would probably be implementation-defined whether these are self-evaluating (as in Chicken and Guile) or not (as in Racket and Kawa).

 SRFI 10 provides `#,(tag datum ...)`, which causes a procedure bound to `keyword` to be applied to `args` at read time.
 This is similar to, but not the same as, CL `#,` syntax.
 Gauche, Chicken, Guile, SISC, STklos, RScheme support this SRFI.